JetBrains/teamcity-documentation/topics/continuous-integration-with-teamcity.md

 ## Basic TeamCity concepts

 This section explains the main concepts.
-The complete list can be found [here](supported-platforms-and-environments.md).
+The complete list can be found under the _Concepts_ section in the sidebar.

 The __TeamCity build system__ comprises a server and __Build Agents__.